Theory of mind: In autism

-Several neuroimaging studies have looked at the neural basis for theory of mind impairment in subjects with Asperger syndrome and high-functioning autism (HFA).
+Several neuroimaging studies have looked at the neural basis for theory of mind impairment in subjects with Asperger syndrome (an outdated condition associated with Autism) and high-functioning autism (HFA).
 The first PET study of theory of mind in autism (also the first neuroimaging study using a task-induced activation paradigm in autism) replicated a prior study in non autistic individuals, which employed a story-comprehension task.
 This study found displaced and diminished mPFC activation in subjects with autism.
 However, because the study used only six subjects with autism, and because the spatial resolution of PET imaging is relatively poor, these results should be considered preliminary.

 A subsequent fMRI study scanned normally developing adults and adults with HFA while performing a "reading the mind in the eyes" task: viewing a photo of a human's eyes and choosing which of two adjectives better describes the person's mental state, versus a gender discrimination control.
 The authors found activity in orbitofrontal cortex, STS, and amygdala in normal subjects, and found less amygdala activation and abnormal STS activation in subjects with autism.

-A more recent PET study looked at brain activity in individuals with HFA and Asperger syndrome while viewing Heider-Simmel animations (see above) versus a random motion control.
-In contrast to normally-developing subjects, those with autism showed little STS or FFA activation, and less mPFC and amygdala activation.
+A more recent PET study looked at brain activity in individuals with HFA and Asperger (an outdated condition associated with Autism) syndrome while viewing Heider-Simmel animations (see above) versus a random motion control.
+In contrast to normally developing subjects, those with autism showed little STS or FFA activation, and less mPFC and amygdala activation.
 Activity in extrastriate regions V3 and LO was identical across the two groups, suggesting intact lower-level visual processing in the subjects with autism.
 The study also reported less functional connectivity between STS and V3 in the autism group.
-However decreased temporal correlation between activity in STS and V3 would be expected simply from the lack of an evoked response in STS to intent-laden animations in subjects with autism.
+However, decreased temporal correlation between activity in STS and V3 would be expected simply from the lack of an evoked response in STS to intent-laden animations in subjects with autism.
 A more informative analysis would be to compute functional connectivity after regressing out evoked responses from all-time series.